ilpeppone/ilpeppone/README.md

 ---
 <p align="center">
- 🎮 Big fan of gaming, memes, and Japanese culture.
+ 🎮 Big fan of gaming, memes, and Japanese culture.</br>
  🧠 Currently diving into CS at Uni of Ferrara.
 </p>
 ---